Remme (REM) Price Tops $0.0013

-Remme (CURRENCY:REM) traded down 2% against the dollar during the one day period ending at 20:00 PM ET on July 14th.
-Remme has a market cap of $1.33 million and $141,079.00 worth of Remme was traded on exchanges in the last day.
-One Remme coin can currently be purchased for about $0.0013 or 0.00000004 BTC on popular exchanges.
-Over the last seven days, Remme has traded down 7.7% against the dollar.
+Remme (CURRENCY:REM) traded down 2.3% against the U.S. dollar during the 1-day period ending at 14:00 PM ET on July 16th.
+Over the last seven days, Remme has traded 4.8% lower against the U.S. dollar.
+Remme has a total market cap of $1.28 million and approximately $156,860.00 worth of Remme was traded on exchanges in the last day.
+One Remme coin can now be purchased for $0.0013 or 0.00000004 BTC on major exchanges.

 Here is how other cryptocurrencies have performed over the last day: